DaneshShokri94/LLM-vision-fruit-analyzer/README.md

 ---

 <p align="center">
-  Built with ❤️ using React, FastAPI, and Multiple LLMs
+  Built with ❤️ using React, FastAPI, Anaconda, and Multiple LLMs
 </p>